-Selected Decisions and Selected Documents of the IMF, Thirty- Sixth Issue -- Agreement Between the United Nations and the International Monetary FundPrepared by the Legal Department of the IMF
+Selected Decisions and Selected Documents of the IMF, Thirty- Seventh Issue -- A. Agreement Between the United Nations and the International Monetary FundPrepared by the Legal Department of the IMF

-Agreement Between the United Nations and the International Monetary Fund
+A. Agreement Between the United Nations and the International Monetary Fund1

 1. This agreement, which is entered into by the United Nations pursuant to the provisions of Article 63 of its Charter, and by the International Monetary Fund (hereinafter called the Fund), pursuant to the provisions of Article X of its Articles of Agreement, is intended to define the terms on which the United Nations and the Fund shall be brought into relationship.